iodepo/odis-arch/book/thematics/vessels/README.md

-For vessels in OIH, we leverage the existing Schema.org type [Vehicle](https://schema.org/Vehicle) which is described as a device that is designed or used to transport people or cargo over land, water, air, or through space; but we additionally define vessels as *all operations at sea* to cover any research vessel.
+For vessels in OIH, we leverage the existing Schema.org type [Vehicle](https://schema.org/Vehicle) which is described as a device that is designed or used to transport people or cargo over land, water, air, or through space; but we additionally define vessels as *all operations at sea* to cover any vessel on the ocean, such as a fishing boat.
 We could go on to connect this type then to a descriptive property in a concept such as the WikiData entry for [Research Vessel, Q391022](https://www.wikidata.org/wiki/Q391022).
 We may also wish to leverage some of the approaches in [Keywords and Defined Terms](../terms/list.md).